JorgeMartinezPizarro/mathist/README.md

 ## About

-Mathist is a math website, using the power of BigInt and mathjs to do the calculations.
+Mathist is a math website, using the power of `BigInt`, `mathjs` and `s-bpsw` to do the calculations.
 It is deployed under [mather.ideniox.com](https://mather.ideniox.com).

 ## Start

 To get it running locally, you need to install the latest `node` and `npm`.

-To run a develop version :
+To run a develop version:

 ```
 npm run dev